TitansProductions/TP-Inputs/README.md

 # TP-Inputs

-TP-Inputs allows you to create a `Text Field` input or `Buttons Selection Inputs` with which both return the selected / typed value.
+TP-Inputs allows you to create a `Text Field`  input, `Multiple Options` Input and `Buttons Selection` Inputs which both return the selected / typed value.

 *Fully responsive to all screen resolutions.*